rahulpalamuttam/weld/GPU-BACKEND.md

 code that ties it back in with the rest of the weld program, launches the kernel, gets the result back etc.

-We generate NVVM code, mostly following the descriptions in llvm's [NVPTX backend](https://llvm.org/docs/NVPTXUsage.html).
+* We generate NVVM code, mostly following the descriptions in LLVM's [NVPTX backend](https://llvm.org/docs/NVPTXUsage.html).
+* Currently, the kernel operates over a single element, at index:

 ##### Differences from usual Weld code-gen